Vivek2006n/Week-1/README.md

 - Split the dataset into features (`X`) and target (`y`).
 - Performed a train-test split using `train_test_split()` from Scikit-learn.

+---

+# Week 3 - Fertilizer Recommendation System + Feature Scaling 🌱

+In the final week, I developed a Fertilizer Recommendation system and enhanced the Crop Recommendation model using feature scaling.

+## 📁 Files Included

+- `Fertilizer_Recommendation_Final.ipynb`: Rule-based fertilizer recommendation system.
+- `Crop_Recommendation_Final.ipynb`: Improved crop prediction model with feature scaling using `StandardScaler`.

+## 📊 Tasks Covered

+- Performed EDA and preprocessing on fertilizer recommendation dataset.
+- Built a logic-based fertilizer recommender using NPK imbalance and crop input.
+- Recommended fertilizers such as Urea, DAP, etc. based on the nutrient deficiency.
+- Applied `StandardScaler()` for feature scaling to normalize data before training.
+- Improved accuracy and consistency of the crop recommendation model after scaling.

+---

 ## ✍️ Author

 Vivek Negi